-Homebrewers can stop fermentation in beer by chilling it to refrigerator temperatures, filtering out the yeast, pasteurizing it, or adding Potassium sorbate.
+Homebrewers can stop fermentation in beer by crash-chilling it to freezing temperatures (32 °F), filtering out the yeast, pasteurizing it, or adding Potassium sorbate or Campden tablets.
 Which solution you use will depend on the reason that you need to stop fermentation.

 Like most things in homebrewing, the simple explanation likely is enough to get you moving in the right direction but you will need some more detail to get the job done.
 Let’s dive into each option and see what it would look like in practice.